webix-hub/docs/data/datatable/frozen_rows.md

 Sorting and filtering with frozen rows
 -------------------------------------

-If there are frozen rows in a datatable, they ignore sorting and filtering applied to it.
+Frozen rows ignore sorting and filtering applied to the datatable.
 It means that while you sort or filter data in a datatable, data of these rows won't be taken into account.

 <img src="datatable/frozen_sort_filt.png">